weichienhung/react-webpack-boilerplate/README.md

 # How to use

-My quick setup react-webpack project.
+My quick setup project of reactjs with styled-component.
+Using webpack4 to build.